ethereum/ethereum-org-website/src/content/history/design-rationale/index.md

 1. Every unique set of key/value pairs maps uniquely to a root hash, and it is not possible to spoof membership of a key/value pair in a trie (unless an attacker has ~2^128 computing power)
 2. It is possible to change, add or delete key/value pairs in logarithmic time

-This gives us a way of providing an efficient, easily updateable, "fingerprint" of our entire state tree.
-The Ethereum MPT is formally described [here](./patricia-tree.md).
+This gives us a way of providing an efficient, easily updatable, "fingerprint" of our entire state tree.

 Specific design decisions in the MPT include: